qdrant/landing_page/qdrant-landing/content/documentation/tutorials/multimodal-search.md

 ## Query the database

-Since `luminous-base`, a model we selected, can provide us the vectors for both texts and images, we can run both text queries and reverse image search.
-No matter what we choose, the process won’t be much different.
-Let’s assume we want to find images similar to the one below:
+The `luminous-base`, model can provide you the vectors for both texts and images, which means you can run both text queries and reverse image search.
+Assume you want to find images similar to the one below:

 ![An image used to query the database](/docs/integrations/aleph-alpha/visual_search_query.png)

-With the following code snippet we create its vector embedding and then perform the lookup in Qdrant:
+With the following code snippet create its vector embedding and then perform the lookup in Qdrant:

 ```python
 async with AsyncCliet(token=aa_token) as client: